Alfred Nzo District Municipality: Local municipalities

 After the 2011 municipal election, Alfred Nzo District was expanded by including Mbizana Local Municipality and Ntabankulu Local Municipality, previously part of OR Tambo District Municipality.

+The district is a focus area for the Umzimvubu Catchment Partnership Programme, in which Conservation South Africa participates as part of catchment-restoration work including invasive alien plant clearing and grazing-land restoration.

 Demographics

 The following statistics are from the 2011 census.